DrDecagon/JoustMania/README.md

 Recommended:

+* Le Potato plus heatsink & wifi - [Amazon](https://amzn.to/3Xh5uss) or [LoveRPi](https://www.loverpi.com/products/libre-computer-aml-s905x-cc-le-potato-with-heatsink-and-wifi-4)
+* Case with fan - [Amazon](https://amzn.to/3Xh1JmJ) or [LoveRPi](https://www.loverpi.com/products/loverpi-active-cooling-media-center-pc-case)

+  Game runs at 100% CPU usage and CPU will throttle if not cooled just a little.
+Fan can be connected to the 3.3v connecter to save power and keep the device quiet.

-* Class 1, Bluetooth 4.0 USB adapters
+* Class 1, Bluetooth 4.0 or above USB adapters - [Amazon](https://amzn.to/3NGKCI5)

-The class 1 adapters allow bluetooth connections up to 300+ feet and allow for the gameplay to be smooth, each adapter can connect to 6 to 7 controllers.
-I've tested this build with three adapters and 14 controllers successfully.
+  The class 1 adapters have a range of 50 or 100+ meters (165-300 feet) which allows for reliable gameplay.
+Each adapter can connect to 6 or 7 controllers.
+Some Class 2 adapters exist with extended ranges of 20+ meters (65 feet) which might be suitable indoors - [Amazon](https://amzn.to/3PmTqUI).
+I've tested this build with two of these adapters and 12 controllers.

 Installation